A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Experiment

 \subsubsection{Image Classification Result Comparison}

 According to the experimental design in the Sec.~\ref{subsec:ex-mthd}, we obtained the experimental results in the Table~\ref{tab:compare}.

-Table~\ref{tab:compare} indicates that: (1) Comparing to four state-of-the-art methods, except sensitivity, the proposed HCRF-AM performs better on other indexes.
+Table~\ref{tab:compare} proves that: (1) Compared with five advance existing methods, except sensitivity, the HCRF-AM constructed in this article has the highest value in other indicators.
 The overall accuracy of most methods is around 70\%, apparently lower than that of ours.
-(2) The sensitivity of HCRF-AM is the second best only after CBAM-Resnet, and the other two indicators of CBAM-Resnet are far lower than us.
+(2) The sensitivity of HCRF-AM is the second best only after ViT model, and the other two indicators of ViT are far lower than us.
 And in practical diagnosis, the specificity, which reflects the abnormal case of correct judgement, is of particular importance.
 (3) The sensitivity and specificity of SE blocks and GC blocks vary widely, whose differences are around 30\%.
 This suggests that their prediction strategy is out of balance (see further discussion in Sec.~\ref{subsec:method:exist}).